Status

 About

-This research investigates the effect of different frequencies of tACS (0 Hz, 30 Hz, 50 Hz, 70 Hz, 90 Hz) and tRNS with cognitive exercises in a regimen protocol of weeks, everyday.
+This research investigates the effect of different frequencies of tACS (0 Hz, 30 Hz, 50 Hz, 70 Hz, 90 Hz) and tRNS with cognitive exercises in a regimen protocol of 4 weeks, everyday (Monday to Friday).
 The study design is a longitudinal study design in which participants receive different tES randomly ordered.
 Treatments occur for 4 weeks, then 12 weeks of no treatment (wash-out period), repeated for each tES treatment type.
-Participants have the option of having their choice of music in the background while they perform cognitive exercise.
+Participants have the option of having their choice of music in the background while they perform cognitive exercises.

 Full description